Hewlett-Packard-ESS/docker-logstash/README.md

 This container builds on hpess/jre by adding Logstash.
 Currently installing logstash 1.4.2

 ## Use
 Provides Logstash application deployment.
-Logstash conf is defined in the storage logstash.conf file
+Logstash configuration is defined in the storage logstash.conf file

 ## License